Corruption in Nigeria: Obasanjo administration (February 1976 – September 1979)

 The first administration of Olusegun Obasanjo was a continuation of the Murtala Mohammed administration and was focused on completing the transition program to democracy, as well as implementing the national development plans.
 Major projects including building new refineries, pipelines, expanding the national shipping and airlines as well as hosting FESTAC were done during this administration.
 Several of these national projects were conduits to distribute favors and enrich connected politicians.
-The famous Afrobeat musician, Fela Kuti, sang variously about major scandals involving the international telecommunication firm ITT led by Chief MKO Abiola in Nigeria, which the then head of state, Gen Olusegun Obasanjo, was associated with.
+The famous Afrobeat musician, Fela Kuti, sang about various major scandals involving the international telecommunication firm ITT led by Chief MKO Abiola in Nigeria, which the then head of state, Gen Olusegun Obasanjo, was associated with.
 In addition to this, the Operation Feed the Nation Program, and the associated land grab under the Land Use Decree implemented by the then head of state were used as conduits to reward cronies, and his now-famous Otta Farm Nigeria (OFN) was supposedly a project borne out of this scandal.

 Shagari administration (October 1979 – December 1983)

 Corruption was deemed pervasive during the administration of Shehu Shagari.

 A few federal buildings mysteriously caught fire after investigators started to probe the finances of the officials working in the buildings.

-In late 1985, investigations into the collapse of the defunct Johnson Mathey Bank of London shed light on some of the abuses carried on during the Second Republic.
+In late 1985, investigations into the collapse of the defunct Johnson Mathey Bank of London shed light on some of the abuses carried out during the Second Republic.
 The bank acted as a conduit to transfer hard currency for some party members in Nigeria.
 A few leading officials and politicians had amassed large amounts of money.
 They sought to transfer the money out of the country with the help of Asian importers by issuing import licenses.

 In 1981, a rice shortage led to accusations of corruption against the NPN government.
 Shortages and subsequent allegations were precipitated by protectionism.
 After its election, the Nigerian government decided to protect local rice farmers from imported commodities.
 A licensing system was created to limit rice imports.
 However, accusations of favoritism and government-supported speculation were leveled against many officials.